How to claim compensation over the UCU lecturer strikes

 The industrial action was led by the University and College Union (UCU).
 Although a lot of the people striking were academics and lecturers, UCU members also include administrators, computer staff, librarians, postgrads and more.

 At the affected universities, staff were mostly striking over deteriorating working conditions, issues regarding pay and increased costs on pensions.

 There have been multiple UCU strikes in recent years, but the most recent industrial action took place over 14 days between 20th February – 13th March 2020, affecting 74 universities across the UK.

-Here are the full strike dates:
+Here are the full strike dates for 2020:

 - Thursday 20th February

 - Friday 21st February

 - Wednesday 4th March

 What have the UCU said about the strikes?